 It has been 25 years of peace since Nicaraguans fought the “contra” war against the Sandinista government.
 Half of the population wasn’t even alive during the conflict and the other half have made the effort to keep the peace, putting aside their differences to enjoy the long span with no violence.

-The political stability is also a sign of vast improvement in Nicaragua.
+Political stability is also a sign of vast improvement in Nicaragua.
 In 1984, democracy finally took effect after half a century of strict dictatorship.
 Six national elections and almost a dozen regional and municipal elections have taken place since then.
 Transfers of power have occurred, further decreasing tensions.

 Highly Ranked in Safety

-With this peace and political stability, Nicaragua is currently the safest country in the Central America, Panama, and the Dominican Republic region.
+With this peace and political stability, Nicaragua is currently the safest country in Central America, Panama, and the Dominican Republic region.
 Compared to other countries in Central America, some of which have homicide rates as high as 90 homicides per 100,000 people, Nicaragua’s rate sits at a low 10 per 100,000 inhabitants.

 The police force in the county has the lowest budget in the region, dispelling the correlation that low income leads to high crime.
 Nicaragua also ranked third in having the lowest robbery rate.
 Nicaraguans feel very secure in their justice system.
 In a 2011 report, 65% of Nicaraguans have confidence in the criminal justice system, ranked second in Latin America.

 Renewable Energy is Emerging